scripting-drafts/Google-Places-Data-Extraction/README.md

  - Is an update of gmaps-xlsx-bcn-2.py that converts the data into a csv file with headers.

 gmaps-xlsx-bcn-1.py
- - Keeps duplicates and classify the results by neighbourhoods.
+ - Keeps duplicates and classifies the results by neighbourhoods.

 gmaps-xlsx-bcn-2.py
- - Removes duplicates and write the results without an assigned neighbourhood.
+ - Removes duplicates and writes the results without an assigned neighbourhood.